See More Images

 Your Recovery – Week 1

-On the day after surgery, you will need a ride back to Dr. Nayak’s office, where he will remove your dressing and examine your face to make sure you are healing properly.
+On the day after surgery, you will need a ride back to Dr. Nayak’s office.
+You will enter via a private entrance, bypassing the reception area.
+Dr. Nayak will perform an exam to make sure you are healing properly.
 You should bring a scarf with you that day to wear home.

-You will be able to shower and get all sutures wet the first day after surgery, as soon as you have your dressing removed.
+You will be able to shower and get all sutures/tapes wet that day when you return home.
 You should refrain from wide mouth opening, heavy exercise, or prolonged periods of looking down for the first week or two.
 You will also be asked to use intermittent cold compresses and sleep with your head elevated for the first few days.

-On the 6th or 7th day after surgery, you will return to the office for a painless suture removal visit.
+Your next checkups will be the 3rd and 7th days after surgery.
+Tapes and dissolvable sutures will be removed at the 7th day.
 If you have significant bruising remaining at this point, it may be treated with a laser to hasten its disappearance.
 If sutures were used behind your ears, they will be left in place to dissolve spontaneously over the next week or so.

-By the 7th day, you may wear makeup, and almost everyone is “presentable” to run errands or go back to work.
+By the 7th day, you may wear makeup, and almost everyone is “presentable” to run errands.
 Especially easy bruisers, or patients over 65, may require another 2-3 days for most of the bruising to resolve.
 By 2-3 weeks, most people are “undetectable”.
 If you are not self conscious about being seen with bruising or sutures in place, or work from home, expect to be back to work within 3-4 days!

 Your Recovery – Long Term